Analyzing Sports Field (OTCMKTS:SFHI) and Tutor Perini (NYSE:TPC)

-Sports Field (OTCMKTS:SFHI) and Tutor Perini (NYSE:TPC) are both small-cap consumer discretionary companies, but which is the better business?
-We will contrast the two companies based on the strength of their risk, profitability, earnings, dividends, analyst recommendations, valuation and institutional ownership.
+Sports Field (OTCMKTS:SFHI) and Tutor Perini (NYSE:TPC) are both small-cap consumer discretionary companies, but which is the superior stock?
+We will contrast the two companies based on the strength of their valuation, analyst recommendations, risk, dividends, institutional ownership, earnings and profitability.

+Sports Field has a beta of 0.8, suggesting that its stock price is 20% less volatile than the S&P 500.
+Comparatively, Tutor Perini has a beta of 1.4, suggesting that its stock price is 40% more volatile than the S&P 500.

+This is a summary of current ratings and price targets for Sports Field and Tutor Perini, as provided by MarketBeat.

 Institutional and Insider Ownership

 69.2% of Tutor Perini shares are owned by institutional investors.
 6.9% of Sports Field shares are owned by company insiders.
 Comparatively, 22.2% of Tutor Perini shares are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 This table compares Sports Field and Tutor Perini’s revenue, earnings per share (EPS) and valuation.